-Most graph labeling methods trace their origin to one introduced by Rosa [1209] in 1967, or one given by Graham and Sloane [586] in 1980.
-Rosa [1209] called a function f a $\beta$ -valuation of a graph G with q edges if f is an injection from the vertices of G to the set $\{0, 1, \ldots, q\}$ such that, when each edge xy is assigned the label |f(x) - f(y)|, the resulting edge labels are distinct.
-Golomb [576] subsequently called such labelings graceful and this is now the popular term.
-Rosa introduced $\beta$ -valuations as well as a number of other labelings as tools for decomposing the complete graph into isomorphic subgraphs.
-In particular, $\beta$ -valuations originated as a means of attacking the conjecture of Ringel [1197] that $K{2n+1}$ can be decomposed into 2n+1 subgraphs that are all isomorphic to a given tree with n edges.
-Although an unpublished result of Erdős says that most graphs are not graceful (see [586]), most graphs that have some sort of regularity of structure are graceful.
-Sheppard [1332] has shown that there are exactly q! gracefully labeled graphs with q edges.
-Rosa [1209] has identified essentially three reasons why a graph fails to be graceful: (1) G has "too many vertices" and "not enough edges," (2) G "has too many edges," and (3) G "has the wrong parity."
+Most graph labeling methods trace their origin to one introduced by Rosa [1373] in 1967, or one given by Graham and Sloane [662] in 1980.
+Rosa [1373] called a function f a β -valuation of a graph G with q edges if f is an injection from the vertices of G to the set $\{0,1,\ldots,q\}$ such that, when each edge xy is assigned the label |f(x)-f(y)|, the resulting edge labels are distinct.
+Golomb [650] subsequently called such labelings graceful and this is now the popular term.
+Alternatively, Buratti, Rinaldi, and Traetta [374] define a graph G with q edges to be graceful if there is an injection f from the vertices of G to the set $\{0, 1, \ldots, q\}$ such that every possible difference of the vertex labels of all the edges is the set $\{1, 2, \ldots, q\}$.
+Rosa introduced β -valuations as well as a number of other labelings as tools for decomposing the complete graph into isomorphic subgraphs.
+In particular, β -valuations originated as a means of attacking the conjecture of Ringel [1360] that K{2n+1} can be decomposed into 2n + 1 subgraphs that are all isomorphic to a given tree with nedges.
+Although an unpublished result of Erdős says that most graphs are not graceful (see [662]), most graphs that have some sort of regularity of structure are graceful.
+Sheppard [1505] has shown that there are exactly q! gracefully labeled graphs with q edges.
+Rosa [1373] has identified essentially three reasons why a graph fails to be graceful: (1) G has "too many vertices" and "not enough edges," (2) G "has too many edges," and (3) G "has the wrong parity."
 The disjoint union of trees is a case where there are too many vertices for the number of edges.
-An infinite class of graphs that are not graceful for the second reason is given in [278].
-As an example of the third condition Rosa [1209] has shown that if every vertex has even degree and the number of edges is congruent to 1 or 2 (mod 4) then the graph is not graceful.
-In particular, the cycles $C{4n+1}$ and $C{4n+2}$ are not graceful.
+An infinite class of graphs that are not graceful for the second reason is given in [324].
+As an example of the third condition Rosa [1373] has shown that if every vertex has even degree and the number of edges is congruent to 1 or 2 (mod 4) then the graph is not graceful.
+In particular, the cycles C{4n+1} and C{4n+2} are not graceful.

-Acharya [12] proved that every graph can be embedded as an induced subgraph of a graceful graph and a connected graph can be embedded as an induced subgraph of a graceful connected graph.
-Acharya, Rao, and Arumugam [30] proved: every triangle-free graph can be embedded as an induced subgraph of a triangle-free graceful graph; every planar graph can be embedded as an induced subgraph of a planar graceful graph; and every tree can be embedded as an induced subgraph of a graceful tree.
+Acharya [13] proved that every graph can be embedded as an induced subgraph of a graceful graph and a connected graph can be embedded as an induced subgraph of a graceful connected graph.
+Acharya, Rao, and Arumugam [31] proved: every triangle-free graph can be embedded as an induced subgraph of a triangle-free graceful graph; every planar graph can be embedded as an induced subgraph of a planar graceful graph; and every tree can be embedded as an induced subgraph of a graceful tree.
+Sethuraman and Ragukumar [1485] provided an algorithm that generates a graceful tree from a given arbitrary tree by adding a sequence of new pendent edges to the given arbitrary tree thereby proving that every tree is a subtree of a graceful tree.
+They ask the question: If G is a graceful tree and v is any vertex of G of degree 1, is it true that G - v is graceful?
+If the answer is firmative, then those additional edges of the input arbitrary tree T introduced for constructing the graceful tree T by their algorithm could be deleted in some order so that the given arbitrary tree T becomes graceful.
+This would imply that the Graceful Tree Conjecture is true.
 These results demonstrate that there is no forbidden subgraph characterization of these particular kinds of graceful graphs.